Module 2: Overheating

 Wood fibre insulation has a high specific heat capacity of 2100kJ/kg, compared to 800 – 1000kJ/kg for glass/mineral wools and 1400kJ/kg for PIR boards.

-It is also very dense with the flexible wood fibre batts such as UdiFLEX or PavaFlex at a density of 55kg/m3 and the wood fibre boards reaching densities of up to 270 kg/m3.
+It is also very dense with the flexible wood fibre batts, such as SteicoFlex at a density of 50 – 60kg/m3 and some wood fibre boards reaching densities of up to 270 kg/m3.
 Mineral wools have a density of 10-20kg/m3 with PIR boards at around 30-35kg/m3.

-Typical constructions for roofs using wood fibre insulation give decrement delays of around 15 hours compared to around 2.5 hours with mineral wools at the same U-value, although both give similar decrement factors.
+Whilst wood fibre insulation often appear a little thicker than those using PIR or very high performance glass wools, typical constructions using wood fibre insulation give decrement delays of around 15-18 hours compared to around 2.5-4 hours with mineral wools at the same U-value, although both give similar decrement factors.
+The denser wood fibre boards are usually used externally, their high density acting as a heat store and hugely reduce heat penetration into the building in the summer.

 The huge decrement delay with the wood fibre insulation ensures that at a time when the external environment is cooling, the small amount of heat being released from the wood fibre insulation keeps the inside of the building at a very stable temperature.

-In addition to heavyweight insulation, heavy weight materials can be used internally to boost thermal mass and help buffer heat produced internally.
-Where masonry walling can be used it provides a very effective heat store.
-Equally, clay boards used to cover timber partition walling or ceilings are a simple way to boost thermal mass and improve acoustics at the same time.
+In addition to heavyweight insulation, heavy weight internal linings can be used to boost thermal mass and help buffer heat produced internally.
+Where masonry walling with full-fill cavity or external insulation can be used it provides a very effective heat store.
+Equally, clay boards used to cover timber partition walling or ceilings are a simple way to boost thermal mass and improve acoustics and fire safety at the same time.
+They provide around 2/3rds of the effective thermal mass of concrete block walls.

 There are also combinations of clay and PCM (phase change materials) available which although they are only a similar density to plasterboard, they are able to absorb as much heat as 50mm of solid concrete at certain temperatures.